To Be A Slave

 Booker T. Washington

-In this program, students participate in a flannel-board story activity and a walk that helps students compare their lives to the enslaved child, Booker.
+In this program, students participate in a storyboard activity and a walk that helps students compare their lives to the enslaved child, Booker.
 Students see, touch and smell life on the mid-19th-century Burroughs plantation.
 While exploring objects and clothing related to Washington and the farm, students understand the very personal meaning of slavery as seen through the eyes of a young boy.

 Did You Know?